Guide

 Availability note

-FanDuel Predicts is available in all 50 states, D.C., and U.S. territories for non-sports markets (financial, economic, commodities).
+FanDuel Predicts markets availability varies by market type and jurisdiction.
 Sports event contracts are available in 18 states where FanDuel does not operate a sportsbook.
 FanDuel will cease offering sports contracts in states that legalize online sports betting.

 Fee source